artifice-ow/OverwatchModTools/README.md

-# OverwatchModTools v1.0 - 0S05G
+# OverwatchModTools v1.0
-An Overwatch workshop mode for creating bots, showing team comps, and creating custom practice modes.
+An Overwatch workshop mode for creating bots, showing team comps, and creating custom practice modes written in Overwatch Script to Workshop.

 There are 3 different modes:
 - Normal Play
 - Pick Heroes
 - Build Heroes

 To cycle through modes press `Interact` and `Ability 1 + Interact`
 All keybinds were created with default keybinds in mind.